20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 14. Cottage Cheese

 Cheese is again a great source of calcium and also contains milk proteins.
-While some types of cheese are not recommended for pregnant women, paneer or cottage cheese is a great way to add calcium into the diet.
+While some types of cheese are not recommended for pregnant women, paneer or cottage cheese is a great way to add calcium to the diet.

 Tip: To incorporate cheese into your diet, go for homemade paneer dishes, such as paneer tikka, palak paneer, etc.